flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 ## 3. How I Use Flowlist

-I use Flowlist to:
+I've been using Flowlist daily for more than a year now, and it had a huge impact on my life.
+I feel more in control and on the ball with my various endeavours.
+I do more in a day and I do more of the important stuff.

+At the same time, nothing gets lost: no errand, no urgent task, no small idea.
+Knowing that nothing gets lost made me calmer and more relaxed, and it improved my ability to concentrate on the task at hand.

+Here are seven ways to describe **what** I do with Flowlist:

 1. Capture whatever pops into my head
 2. Support my thought process
 3. Grow a backlog of ideas
-4. Establish valuable habits
+4. Establish good habits
 5. Manage tasks and projects
 6. Keep track of responsibilities
 7. Plan my day and my future

-Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple.
-It is like lego: The building blocks are primitive, but you can build anything you want.
-The way people use Flowlist is as individual as the way they use a notebook.
+Now, Flowlist can do all these things for me, not because it's packed with menus, knobs and buttons, but because it is so radically simple.
+It's like lego: The building blocks are primitive, but you can build anything you want.

-I've been using Flowlist daily for more than a year now, and it has honestly changed my life.
-I feel more in control and on the ball with all my various endeavours.
-I do more in a day and I do more of the important stuff.

-At the same time, nothing gets lost: no errand, no urgent task, no small idea.
-Knowing that nothing gets lost made me calmer and more relaxed, and it also improved my ability to concentrate on the task at hand.

-Here are five aspects of how I personally use Flowlist:
+The ways people use Flowlist are as individual as the ways they use legos or notebooks.
+Let's look at five aspects of **how** I personally use Flowlist.

 ### 3.1.
 Top Level Categories